uhd-urz/phabricator-sync-ldap/README.md

 * Debugging:
   - `DEBUG`: Be verbose on stdout?
   - `DEBUG_MAILTO`: Where to send a copy of everything that was printed to stdout?
-This may be unset, which results in no mail being sent.
+    - This may be unset, which will result in no mail being sent.
   - `DEBUG_MAILFROM`: Which e-mail address to use in `From:` when sending emails?
-This may be unset, which results in no mail being sent.
+    - This may be unset, which will result in no mail being sent.
 * Actions:
   - `DRY_RUN`: Only print what would be done, but don't actually do it.
   - `CREATE_USERS` (not implemented): Shall users be created from those found in LDAP?